JJiangUvic/CSC561/README.md

 3. Improving the experimental equipment, if possible, by upgrading to high-resolution displays and using better cables.

 4. Increasing the analysis of the network component.

+<br /><br />
+### Problems and Some Solutions

+1. In the initial attempt, I tried to meet all the requirements on the Experiential PC but failed to control the network environment variables, primarily due to a lack of experience in setting port parameters on Windows.
+To fix this issue, I made the above changes, as shown in the previous image: I separated the router and the client into two devices.
+The reason for this improvement is that Windows is better suited for experimenting with YouTube, while Linux is more suitable for operating TC.
+With the redesigned setup, I can SSH into the router for control.(solved)

+2. In the initial setup, I attempted to record the screen while playing YouTube to facilitate data recording.
+However, the screen recording software had an impact on the experimental results.
+The solution was to use a capture card: After implementing the capture card, screen recording is done on another PC and doesn't affect the experiment (resolved).

+3. Bitrates and physical monitors have different rules; for example, playing a 1080P video on a 1080P monitor is different from playing a 4K video on a 1080P monitor.
+Further research is needed.

+4. So far, it is considered that the monitor may have an impact on the experimental results (issue not resolved).